anilpaliwal/upi-uri-payment/README.md

 `upi-uri-payment` is a native module for React Native that facilitates UPI (Unified Payments Interface) payments.
 This module provides a method called openUPIApp which takes a UPI payment intent URL as a parameter and opens a bottom sheet displaying installed UPI apps on the device.
 Selecting a specific app navigates the user to that app to complete the payment.

 **Features**

--Opens a bottom sheet with installed UPI apps on the device.
+- Opens a bottom sheet with installed UPI apps on the device.
-+Navigates to the selected UPI app to complete the payment.
++ Navigates to the selected UPI app to complete the payment.
--Supports both Android and iOS platforms.
+- Supports both Android and iOS platforms.

 **Installation**